HumanCellAtlas/fusillade/Readme.md

  these policies and role can be modified after deployment using the fusillade API.

 ## Set Secrets
 Fusillade uses AWS Secret Store for its secrets.
-Use ./scripts/set_secrets to set the following secrets:
+You can set secrets using *./scripts/set_secrets*.
+For example:

+ `cat ./deployments/$(FUS_DEPLOYMENT_STAGE)/oauth2_config.json | ./scripts/set_secret.py --secret-name oauth2_config`

+ The following secrets are use by Fusillade:

 * **oauth2_config** - contains the fields needed to proxy an OIDC provider.
 Populate this file with the OIDC providers you'd like to use to authenticate users.
 See [oauth2_config.json](../master/deployment/example/oauth2_config.example.json) for the expected format.
-This file is uploaded to AWS secrets manager using `make set_oauth2_config`.
+This secret can also be set using `make set_oauth2_config`.
 * **test_service_accounts Optional** - contains google service accounts to test users access and admin access.
 This only required for running tests See [test_service_accounts.json](../master/deployment/example/oauth2_config.example.json) for the expected format.

 ## Deploy Infrastructure
 Set `FUS_TERRAFORM_BACKEND_BUCKET_TEMPLATE` in your environment to an AWS S3 bucket to store your terraform state files.